mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

-The result is finally as we expectedit to be:
+The result is finally as we expected it to be:

 ![image](../images/8-4.png)

 <blockquote>

-#### Exercise 1
+## Exercise 1

-Extend the user page so that when clicking a rating, the basic info of the rated beer are shown.
+Extend the user page so that when clicking a rating, the basic info of the rated beer is shown.
 Your solution could look like this

 ![image](../images/8-5.png)